 It's like a pernicious but very patient virus.

 But we don't need to take it lying down.
 We're certainly not helpless.
 We can treat it like we would any other virus: Contain it, stop it from spreading, inoculate everyone against it, and if possible, eliminate it completely.
-We can start here: What Can We Do About It?
+We can start here: What Can You Do About It?